Rosica-Vasileva/Idea-Center-Web-Application/README.md

 ## Functional Requirements

-### Use Cases
+### Test Cases

-1. **Use Case 1 (Home Page):** Users access the Idea Center, loading the Home page, Carousel, and Navigation Pane.
+1. **Test Case 1 (Home Page):** Users access the Idea Center, loading the Home page, Carousel, and Navigation Pane.

-2. **Use Case 2 (User Registration):** Unregistered users successfully go through the Sign Up process.
+2. **Test Case 2 (User Registration):** Unregistered users successfully go through the Sign Up process.

-3. **Use Case 3 (User Sign In):** Registered users successfully go through the Sign In process.
+3. **Test Case 3 (User Sign In):** Registered users successfully go through the Sign In process.

-4. **Use Case 4 (Profile Management):** Logged users navigate to My Profile page, edit profile details, and view their Ideas count.
+4. **Test Case 4 (Profile Management):** Logged users navigate to My Profile page, edit profile details, and view their Ideas count.

-5. **Use Case 5 (Idea Creation):** Logged users create a new idea and are redirected to the My Ideas page.
+5. **Test Case 5 (Idea Creation):** Logged users create a new idea and are redirected to the My Ideas page.

-6. **Use Case 6 (Idea Management):** On the My Ideas page, users see and manage their ideas, including viewing, editing, and deleting.
+6. **Test Case 6 (Idea Management):** On the My Ideas page, users see and manage their ideas, including viewing, editing, and deleting.